Aftab Pureval: Early life and education

 Aftab Karma Singh Pureval was born on September 9, 1982, in Xenia, Ohio.
 When he was four years old, his family moved to nearby Beavercreek.
-His parents were both immigrants; his father Devinder Singh Pureval came from India, and his mother Drenko was a refugee from Tibet.
+His parents were both immigrants; his Punjabi father Devinder Singh Pureval came from India, and his mother Drenko was a refugee from Tibet.
 He has one brother named Avid.
-He was noted to have political ambitions from a young age; he won his first student government election in eighth grade running with the slogan "Big, Brown and Beautiful".
+He was noted to have political ambitions from a young age; he won his first student government election in eighth grade running with the slogan "Big, Brown and Beautiful."
 Running for class president as senior at Beavercreek High School, he faced anti-immigrant rhetoric when his opponent used the slogan "Vote for the American candidate."
 He said he was "shocked" at the time, but he won the race.
 In 2001, he had a minor acting role in the independent film Blue Car.

-Pureval enrolled at Ohio State University in 2001.
+Pureval enrolled at the Ohio State University in 2001.
 As a freshman, he was an intern for the Undergraduate Student Government (USG), and later served as the organization's intern director and chief of staff.
 During his senior year he was elected USG President.
 He graduated from Ohio State in Spring 2005 with a Bachelor of Arts degree in political science.

 In 2005, he enrolled at University of Cincinnati College of Law, where he served as editor of the university's law review journal while working at the Warren County Domestic Relations Court.
 He ultimately earned his Juris Doctor in 2008.